Online Ogden Museum Camps include:

 Eco-Art: Conservation and Creation through Mixed Media

 In this week of virtual camp, students will observe two and three dimensional works of art that depict or incorporate images and objects from nature.
 They will consider their own natural surroundings and how to draw inspiration from it.
 Expect a fun week of observation, walking, collecting, drawing and creating great works of art that foster a sense of wonder and stewardship through an engaging and active virtual format.

 Find Your Voice: Identity and Activism through Mixed Media

 In this week of virtual camp, students will learn about the struggles and hardships of artists in the South through paintings, drawings, and sculptures.
 They will look at works of art that inspire rich and appropriate conversations about equity, inclusion and freedom.
 Expect a week of observation, discussion and creating great works of art that foster social awareness and self-expression.

 SUPPORT A CAMPER AND HELP EXPOSE NEW ORLEANS YOUTH TO ART!

+Ogden Museum Summer Camps fill a great need in the New Orleans area, for both children and their working parents.
+Ogden Museum’s small, specialized camps are guided by professional artists and Museum educators.
 Consider donating to Ogden Museum Summer Camps and help expose a New Orleans youth to art!
-A gift of $500 will provide a full scholarship for one camper who could not otherwise attend Summer Camp.Donate to Ogden Museum Summer Camps
+Your gift can provide a scholarship for a camper who could not otherwise participate in Summer Camp.Donate to Ogden Museum Summer Camps